Seafood Recipes

 Here are a few additional tips to help your tuna steaks turn out delicious.

-3. Make sure that you have a meat thermometer when you’re smoking anything, including tuna.
+- Ensure you have a meat thermometer when smoking anything, including tuna.
 That’s the only way to gauge if the interior is cooked.
-Plus, you won’t have to constantly open the smoker (where hot air escapes) to see if your food is cooked.
+You won’t have to constantly open the smoker (where hot air escapes) to see if your food is cooked.

 Frequently Asked Questions